kaushalvivek/kaushalvivek.github.io/_posts/2018-04-05-dash-buttons.markdown

 ---
 layout: post
-comments: true
-title:  How Amazon Plans To Change Shopping
+title:  "How Amazon Plans To Change Shopping"
 date:   2018-04-05 22:37:20 +0530
 description: An introduction to Dash Buttons.
-image: /img/dash-buttons.jpg # Add image post (optional)
+image: /assets/images/dash-buttons.jpg # Add image post (optional)
+headerImage: true
-tags: [Article, IOT]
+tags:
+- IOT
-author: Vivek Kaushal
+author: vivekkaushal
+category: blog
 ---
 *Amazon Dash buttons are physical buttons that order a specified quantity of a fixed product directly, by automating payment and the entire shopping experience.*